 The University of Washington’s Master of Science in Information Management (MSIM) degree program develops leaders with the skills to manage information systems that meet the needs of organizations of all types and sizes.
 Graduates are industry leaders in the Puget Sound area and around the globe turning today’s information and technology resources into tomorrow’s sources of change, growth, and innovation.

 Preparing Information Leaders

-The MSIM curriculum builds foundational skills across the breadth of the information management field, and provides opportunities for specializations in a variety of areas, including data science and analytics, information assurance and security, information architecture and organization, user experience, and information management and consulting.
+The MSIM curriculum builds foundational skills across the breadth of the information management field, and provides opportunities for specializations in a variety of areas, including Business Intelligence, Data Science, User Experience, Information Consulting, Information Architecture, and Information Security.
 Learn more about specializations.